 - Opening: Every day from 8:30 am to 6:30 pm (5 pm in winter)

 - Return: In the village of Kinik there is a bus station.
 From there, many buses leave for Kas, Fethiye.

 6 days on the Lycian way: our conclusions

 MAGNIFICANT!
 We were amazed and can only recommend this hike if you come to the area.
 In all the itinerary is more than 400km and during these 6 days (5 of walking and one day of visiting ruins) we achieved “only” the first 70km.
 Needless to say, the rest of the route seems just as beautiful….
 We will clearly have to come back once to cover another section.

 Below is the full map of our itinerary.
-You can download the GPX file by clicking on the small cloud at the top of the map if you like.
+You can download the GPX file by clicking the link below.

 On Caution, however, the choice of season can really be important.
 We did this hike at the end of May, and even if it was okay, I think in terms of temperatures we were seriously starting to reach our limits.